merkle-open/generator-nitro/app/templates/project/docs/nitro.md

 ### Translation handlebars helper

-The helper combines the given [library features](http://i18next.com/node/pages/doc_features.html) with a second system of translation features.
+The helper uses the given [library features](http://i18next.com/translate/).

-The library needs one object to transfer data and uses two underscores as interpolation pre- and suffixes or uses `%s` placeholders for sprintf functionality.
+You may use hash values or an object to transfer data to the helper.
+Use two brackets as interpolation pre- and suffixes or use `%s` placeholders for sprintf functionality.

 Some examples:

     data = {
-       name: "developer"
+       name: 'developer'
     }

     "test": {